steeles/WC_sequence/README.md

 Which means stim should have an absolute reference, even if it's an index
 - melopy.utilities.frequency_to_key!

+The Terminal in my Pycharm isn't able to do anything besides commit to git; it certainly doesn't run tests from the same conda environment as alternating_renewal_process.
+Running tests by right clicking on the tests folder in the project window seems to work

 been having trouble getting packages installed in my virtualenv... workaround has been to install with pip from python console... pip.main(['install','-flags', 'package'])